 Trade receivables arising from shipment of nickel ore are noninterest-bearing and generally collectible within 30 to 90 days.
-In 2020, trade receivables amounting to ₱40.2 million previously provided with allowance for ECL has been collected.
-The recovery was recorded under "Other income (charges)".
-No provision for ECL on trade receivables was recognized in 2021, 2020 and 2019.
-Allowance for ECL on trade receivables amounting to ₱186.0 million as at December 31, 2021 and 2020.
+In 2022, the Group evaluated the recoverability of the trade and other receivables based on expected credit loss.
+The Group recognized provision for ECL on trade receivables amounting to P23.6 million in 2022.
+Allowance for ECL on trade receivables amounted to P20.6 million and P186.0 million as at December 31, 2022 and 2021, respectively.

-The Group has US\$-denominated trade receivables as at December 31, 2021 and 2020 amounting to US\$3.6 million and US\$2.0 million, respectively, and HK\$-denominated trade receivables amounting to HK\$8.9 million and HK\$1.8 million as at December 31, 2021 and 2020, respectively (see Note 31).
+The Group has US\$-denominated trade receivables as at December 31, 2022 and 2021 amounting to US\$12.9 million and US\$3.6 million, respectively, and HK\$-denominated trade receivables amounting to nil and HK\$8.9 million as at December 31, 2022 and 2021, respectively (see Note 32).